Study Indicates International Business a Focal Point at Community Colleges

 - Funding

-- A key element to successful incorporation of international business education at the community college level is the addition of competent faculty members to teach those courses.
+- A key element to successfully incorporating international business education at the community college level is the addition of competent faculty members to teach those courses.

-- The addition of international business classes is indicative of the need for preparation for a global business world.
+- The addition of international business classes indicates the need for preparation for a global business world.